Bilal025/Lottery-Result-Scrapper/README.md

-# Store Lottery Result to MySQL Database
+# Lottery Result Scrapper - Store Lottery Result to MySQL Database

 This Java project is designed to scrape lottery results from a DLB Lottery Results website and store them in a MySQL database.
 It provides a convenient way to automate the collection and storage of lottery results for further analysis or reporting.